 History

-Since then, Haus der Kunst has transformed itself into an international center for modern art exhibitions and is now a globally active museum for contemporary art.
+Since then, Haus der Kunst has been changing fast and by now has transformed itself into a globally active centre for contemporary arts.
 This development also includes the questioning of architecture and heritage.
 Artists who exhibit at Haus der Kunst actively intervene in this process of inquiry.